Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 For now, Binance has planned to launch a fiat collateralised stablecoin pegged to the GBP, but over time, the intention is there to offer other coins as well.

 At Bitspark, we follow developments around stablecoins very closely.
-They offer the benefits of both fiat and crypto, combining utility with transparency and cross-border mobility.
+They offer the practical benefits of both fiat and crypto, combining utility with transparency and cross-border mobility.
 As such, we believe they are key to adoption.

 We highly welcome Binance’s plans to develop their own, audited stablecoins, if only because it may help the industry evolve beyond the likes of Tether.